S.M.A.R.T. Camp 2022

 - Field trip: Rivers of Steel Riverboat Tour

 - It’s all about animals this week: can you match the animal to its footprint or describe the habitat of your favorite animal?

-- Tuesday field trip: Pittsburgh Zoo and PPG Aquarium
+- Field trip: Pittsburgh Zoo and PPG Aquarium & Spray Park

-- Tuesday field trip: Carnegie Museum of Art and Natural History
+- Field trip: Dragon's Den & Carnegie Museum of Art and Natural History

 Special thanks to the Allegheny Department of Human Services, Greater Pittsburgh Community Food Bank, Grable Foundation, and private donors for making this camp possible!